IceGuppy/Winterswijkse_Kegelbond/README.md

 This is a school project made in 6 VWO in The Netherlands by Pien Wissink, Caro de Gruil, Anne-Lynn Leuzenkamp and Ivan Hoogland(aka IceGuppy).

-This is made using SQL, Python, Javascript
+This is made using SQL, Python, Javascript and CSS